How We Do It Differently

 Our students study with a broad range of people from differing backgrounds, parts of Australia and connection as an Indigenous Australian.
 With this comes great diversity, friendships and interesting perspectives for classroom discussion.

 Away from Base travel allowances cover the cost of flights and accommodation for our non-Sydney city students.
-Additionally all students will receive lunch and morning tea when on campus.
-With a few exceptions, most of our courses are also paid for through a mix of Government funding and philanthropic donations so the learning is at no expense to the student.
+Additionally all students receive lunch and morning tea when on campus.
+With a few exceptions, most of our courses are paid for through a mix of Government funding and philanthropic donations so learning is at no expense to our students.